mariyadavydova/youtrack-cats-widget/README.md

 # Packing

-1. Just archive all content as ZIP file and it is ready to upload (/widgets)
+1. `npm run dist` to archive all content as ZIP file.

 # Licencing